Matveibos/rails_answers_and_guides/active_admin.md

 			      	number_to_currency product.price
 						end
           end
- 8. How you can change right side filter?

-            filter :author
-            filter :name
-            filter :genre
-            filter :price
  9. How you can change list to check box in filter?

             filter :author, :as => :checkbox